AprilVilmin/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis Using 'R'

 ## Overview of Project
 Jeremy an employee of ten years at AutosRUs, has just been made a primary analyst for the new data analytics team.
 His new team uses 'R' and because of this he will be learning it.
-This team will be doing current and historical analytics on automobiles.
+This team will be doing current and historical statistical validation and analysis on automobiles.
+This team will need to understand test results, define different variables and create visualizations and workflows for a variety of datasets.

 ### Purpose